few-shot-learning/Keras-FewShotLearning/README.md

 This repos provides several tools for few-shot learning:

  - Keras layers and models
- - Keras sequences for training the models
+ - Keras sequences and Tensorflow datasets for training the models
- - Usual few-shot learning datasets
  - Notebooks with proven learning sequences

 All these tools can be used all together or separately.
 One may want to stick with the keras model trained on regular numpy arrays, with or without callbacks.
-When designing more advanced `keras.Sequence` for training, it is advised (and some examples are provided) to use Pandas though it is not necessary at all.
+When designing more advanced `keras.Sequence` or `tf.data.Dataset` for training, it is advised (and some examples are provided) to use Pandas though it is not necessary at all.

 We think that fast experimentation requires the good level of modularity.
 Modularity means that the flow of operations should be described as a sequence of operations with well defined interfaces.
 Furthermore you should be able to change or update any of these single operations without changing anything else.
-For these reasons we think that stacked Layers as well as stacked (chained) Pandas operations are the right way of building ML pipelines.
+For these reasons we think that stacked Layers as well as stacked (chained) Pandas or tf.data operations are the right way of building ML pipelines.
 In this context we also rely on ImgAug for preprocessing the data.

 Feel free to experiment and share your thought on this repo by contributing to it!

 ## Getting started

-The [notebooks](notebooks) section provides examples on how to run several models onto the standard FSL dataset.
-As an example, just run:
+The [notebooks](notebooks) section provides some examples.
+For instance, just run:

 ```python
 from keras_fsl.models import SiameseNets